11/12/2024

 speaker

 Thank you very much, Jeff.
 And the next question is coming from Mark Argento of Lake Street Capital.
-Mark, your line is life.
+Mark, your line is live.

 speaker

 Hi, good afternoon, guys.
-I wanted to follow up.
-Looks like you made a couple incremental fucking acquisitions.
+Just wanted to follow up.
+Looks like you made a couple incremental tuck-in acquisitions.
 You guys have done a handful this year.
 Looks like you're continuing to that pace.
 Any kind of incremental thoughts, Bon, about what you're seeing in the marketplace?
-What are you, you know, these guys are kind of getting to the point where it's just time to pack it in or value proposition is high.
+What are you, you know, These guys are kind of getting to the point where it's just time to back it in or value proposition is high.
 What's the thing that seems to be tipping these over for you?

 speaker